Escape Room Design

 Non-Linear Design: A Branching Labyrinth, Multiple People Solving Multiple Puzzles At The Same Time

-Advantages of Non-Linear Puzzle Flow:
+Advantages of Non-Linear Puzzle Flow in Escape Room Design:

 A Plan Comes Together: Multiple solutions and paths create a more dynamic, team experience.
-Sometimes, we see new ways a game, or its puzzles, can be solved!
+Sometimes, we even see new ways a game, or its puzzles, can be solved!

 Increased Player Agency: Non-linearity allows players to choose their approach, catering to different players’ problem-solving skills.